justAnotherDev/2048AutoPlay/README.md

 2048 Auto Play
 ==========

-Simple Theos tweak which enables auto play on 2048.
+Simple Theos tweak which enables auto play in the iOS "2048" app.

 ###What does it do?